OliverCulleyDeLange/grvmkr/README.md

 - ✅ Dark mode theme
 - ✅ Installable (as a pwa) on desktop (windows and mac) and mobile (ios and android)

 ### Coming soon (maybe)
-- Play grids in order like a song
 - Highlight every other row with a tint color to distinguish
 - Configurable instruments per grid / groove
+- Groove repetitions for playback
 - Undo / Redo?
 In case you delete something you didn't mean to
 - Record and trim sample into instrument